Anubis virus removal guide

-A couple of examples of other malicious programs that are classified as information stealers are Babax, StormKitty, DarkStealer.
-Not all of them have the same capabilities, although, most of them are used with the same purpose: to steal sensitive information that could be misused to generate revenue in some way.
-Methods that cyber criminals use to trick users into installing malware on their computers are described in the paragraph below.
+Some examples of other malicious programs that are classified as information stealers are Babax, StormKitty, and DarkStealer.
+Most are employed to steal sensitive information, which could be misused to generate revenue in various ways.
+The methods that cyber criminals use to trick people into installing malware onto their computers are described below.

 How did Anubis infiltrate my computer?

-It strongly recommended not to open files attached to irrelevant emails, the same applies to website links in them.
-Especially if such emails are received from unknown, suspicious addresses.
-Quite often such emails are sent by cyber criminals.
-Also, it is common that they disguise their emails as important, official.
+Do not open files attached to irrelevant emails or website links within the messages, especially if the emails are received from unknown, suspicious addresses.
+They are often sent by cyber criminals who disguise their emails as important and official.
 All files and programs should be downloaded from official and trustworthy websites, and via direct links.
-Third party downloaders, Peer-to-Peer networks, and other sources, tools that are mentioned in the previous paragraph should not be trusted/used.
-Third party installers should never be used too.
-Furthermore, software must be updated and/or activated only with tools (and/or implemented functions) that are designed (provided) by its official developers.
-Unofficial, third party tools can be and often are designed to cause installation of malicious software.
-Another issue with such tools is that it is not legal to use them to activate licensed programs.
-One more way to keep the installed operating system safe is to regularly scan it with a reputable antivirus or anti-spyware software.
-Such software should be always up to date.
+Third party downloaders, Peer-to-Peer networks, and the other sources, tools mentioned above should not be trusted or used.
+Also avoid third party installers.
+Software must be updated and activated only with tools and implemented functions designed by the official developers.
+Unofficial, third party tools often cause installation of malicious software and, furthermore, it is illegal to use them to activate licensed programs.
+Keep operating systems safe by regularly scanning them with reputable antivirus or anti-spyware software - keep this software up to date.
 If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

 Screenshots of Anubis administration panel: